NeuralDev-io/arclytics_simcct/README.md

 Optionally, you can download and use the Docker GUI by downloading Kitematic from [here](https://docs.docker.com/toolbox/toolbox_install_windows/) for Windows.

-Once the installation is complete.
-Download docker Postgres Imagesfrom [here](https://hub.docker.com/_/postgres).
-You can do it using this command in Command Prompt or PowerShell (Windows) or Terminal (macOS and Linux).
+The Docker Postgres documentation can be found [here](https://hub.docker.com/_/postgres).
+You can download the images from this Docker hub by using the following command in Command Prompt or PowerShell (Windows) or Terminal (macOS and Linux).

 **Windows**